 July 1, 2018 Jail Chaplains hired Eric Johnson as the full time Living Free Coordinator.
 Eric manages the Living Free groups in the jail as well as the small groups hosted in a variety of locations across the community and in churches.
 It has been amazing to see the number of volunteers who have become engaged in through the training and faithfully serve as facilitators for the groups which cover a variety of topics including; anger, fear, depression, grief, Stepping into Freedom, Godly Parenting, Committed Couples and Concerned Persons.

-Last year 10,153 inmates were books into the Cass County Jail.
+Last year 9,373 inmates were books into the Cass County Jail.
 Integration of the Living Free model has strengthened the faith-based programing Jail Chaplains provide.
-The small groups teach life skills from a Biblical perspective, the group format encourages participant engagement and we are more consistent in coaching our volunteer team members.
+The small groups provide an opportunity for participants to learn life skills from a Biblical perspective while building healthy relationships.
+The group format encourages participant engagement.

 Thank you to everyone who partners with Jail Chaplains as we take Jesus to jail and disciple men and women as they re-enter the community.
 Together we are making a difference for eternity!